 What are Google Ads Performance Max campaigns?

 Performance Max is a goal-based campaign type for Google Ads.
-These campaigns show across all of the Google Ads inventory, so your ads are eligible to appear on the Search, Display, Shopping, YouTube, Gmail, Maps, and Discovery networks.
+These campaigns show across all of the Google Ads network, so your ads are eligible to appear on the Search, Display, Shopping, YouTube, Gmail, Maps, and Discovery channels

 Create google ads campaign